-Rabbit hemorrhagic disease (RHD) can cause high economic losses in the rabbit meat and fur industry in case of epidemic occurrence.
+Rabbit hemorrhagic disease (RHD), or China disease, can cause high economic losses in the rabbit meat and fur industries when epidemic occurs.
 An outbreak has significant negative ecological impacts on wild rabbit populations and indirectly on their predators.
 RHD has been known since the 1980s.

-The causative agent of rabbit haemorrhagic disease is RHD virus (RHDV), an unsheathed, single-stranded RNA virus of the virus family Caliciviridae (genus: Lagovirus).
+The causative agent of rabbit hemorrhagic disease is RHD virus (RHDV), an unsheathed, single-stranded RNA virus of the virus family Caliciviridae (genus: Lagovirus).
 The virus is highly resistant outside the host.
 In 2010, the emergence of a new variant of the RHD virus was reported in France, referred to as RHD virus 2 (RHDV-2).
 Rabbit hemorrhagic disease (RHD) was first described in China in 1984.
 A few years later, an epidemic occurrence of this disease was also detected in Europe.
-A similar viral infection, also caused by a calicivirus of the genus Lagovirus, had previously been detected in brown hares under the name European brown hare syndrome (EBHS).
-The rabbit haemorrhagic disease virus (RHDV) is distributed worldwide; it occurs in Australia, New Zealand, America, Asia and Europe.
-One of the ways it has spread has been through the import/export of rabbit meat.
-The starting point for the spread of the virus in Australia was an island off the Australian continent.
+A similar viral infection, also caused by a calicivirus from the genus Lagovirus, had previously been detected in brown hares under the name European brown hare syndrome (EBHS).
+The rabbit hemorrhagic disease virus (RHDV) is distributed worldwide.
+One of the ways it has spread has been through import/export of rabbit meat.
+The starting point for the spread of the virus in Australia was an island offshore from the Australian continent.
 There, the virus was used experimentally to decimate the wild rabbit population.
 The host range includes domestic and wild rabbits(Oryctolagus cuniculus).
-Classical RHD virus is highly host specific and is not contagious to humans or other mammals.
+Classical RHD virus is highly host-specific and is not contagious to humans or other mammals.
 In contrast to the "classical" RHDV, field hares are also susceptible to RHDV-2.
-RHDV-2 affects young animals from the age of about 1 month.
-In Germany, cases of RHDV-2 infection were first detected in 2014, in Austria in 2016.
-RHDV infections in domestic and wild rabbits are occasionally reported in Austria.
-Two cases of RHDV-2 infections have been diagnosed by us so far (Styria, Salzburg).
-The last known detection of Classical RHD was in wild rabbits from the Danube Island in Vienna at the end of 2016.
+RHDV-2 affects young animals as young as about 1 month of age.
+Cases of RHDV-2 infection were first detected in Germany in 2014 and in Austria in 2016.
+RHDV infections in domestic and wild rabbits are repeatedly reported in Austria.

-Control and prevention of RHD is by vaccination prophylaxis and prevention of introduction into rabbit herds.
-Monovalent RHDV vaccines have been reported to provide additional protection against severe clinical manifestations of RHDV-2 infection after basic immunization followed by bi-annual booster vaccinations.
-Since autumn 2016, a RHDV-2 vaccine has been licensed for rabbits for fattening throughout Europe.
+Control and prevention of RHD is via vaccination prophylaxis and prevention of introduction into rabbit herds.
+It is reported that monovalent RHDV vaccines provide additional protection against severe clinical manifestations of RHDV-2 infection after basic immunization followed by biannual booster vaccinations.
+A RHDV-2 vaccine has been licensed for rabbits for fattening throughout Europe since fall 2016.

-The main findings at autopsy in deceased rabbits are a dry, brittle, scale-coloured liver, congestive organs, minor haemorrhages, splenic swelling and pulmonary oedema.
+The main findings at autopsy in deceased rabbits were a dry, friable, scale-colored liver, congestive organs, minor hemorrhages, splenic swelling, and pulmonary edema.

 Histologically, acute hepatitis due to virus-induced death of numerous liver cells and acute congestive organs with accompanying hemorrhage due to coagulopathy and microthrombus formation predominated.
-On the basis of autopsy and histological findings, the diagnosis of RHD is relatively certain, but it is not possible to distinguish between RHDV and RHDV-2.
+Based on postmortem and histologic findings, the diagnosis of RHD is relatively certain, but differentiation between RHDV and RHDV-2 is not possible.
 The distinction is made by molecular biological methods.